China to investigate death of doctor who blew whistle on coronavirus

 The Central Commission for Discipline Inspection, the Chinese Communist Party's internal discipline body, said in a statement it would send a team to Wuhan, "to conduct a comprehensive investigation on the issues reported by the public involving Dr. Li Wenliang."

-Li, an eye specialist at Wuhan Central Hospital who according to a police document was 33, died at 2:58 a.m.
-Friday (1:58 E.T.
-Thursday), Wuhan Municipal Health Commission confirmed in a statement, while offering its condolences and "deep sympathy to his family."
+Li, an eye specialist at the Wuhan Central Hospital, who according to a police document was 33, died at 2:58 a.m.
+Friday (1:58 ET Thursday), the Wuhan Municipal Health Commission confirmed in a statement, while offering its condolences and "deep sympathy to his family."

 The city of Wuhan is the center of the outbreak, which has killed at least 638 people globally and infected more than 31,000 people in mainland China.

-Li had posted pictures of himself in hospital online as well as a picture of his diagnosis and the the police warning he was given.
+Li had posted pictures of himself in the hospital online, as well as a picture of his diagnosis and the police warning he was given.

 The "Letter of Reprimand," dated Jan.
-3, accused him of posting "untruthful speech about 7 cases of SARS being diagnosed [relating to ] the Hunan Fruit and Seafood Market" on a WeChat group on Dec.
-30 last year.
-The posts were made on a group called "Wuhan University Clinical Class of 04."
+3, accused him of posting "untruthful speech about 7 cases of SARS being diagnosed [relating to ] the Hunan Fruit and Seafood Market" on a WeChat group Dec.
+30. The posts were made on a group called "Wuhan University Clinical Class of 04."

 Li warned his fellow university graduates in the group there had been seven confirmed cases and urged them to be cautious, he said on Weibo.